magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-722-->

 *  PayPal Express now works as expected from the shopping cart.
-Previously, when you clicked the **PayPal** button to start express checkout from the cart, Magento threw this error:  `To check out, please sign in with your email address`.
+Previously, when you clicked the **PayPal** button to start express checkout from the cart, {{ site.data.var.ee }} threw this error:  `To check out, please sign in with your email address`.
 [GitHub-33445](https://github.com/magento/magento2/issues/33445)

 ### Performance